ZhenyingZhu/StudyNotes/AIAndData.md

 OEx

 Special cells are
-1. split: a ball split into 2, 1 ball goes down.
-1 ball goes right (or disappear if it is the last column).
+1. split: a ball split into 2, the original ball goes down. and the new ball goes right (or disappear if it is the last column).
 2. next: just go forward
 3. portal * 2: go from one portal to another.

 A ball start from s, every step it moves 1 cell down if the cell is a normal cell, or trigger a special cell.
-If it moves to the door but the door is closed, it
+If it moves to the door but the door is closed, and if the ball is the original ball, then it start over.
+Otherwise it disappear.
 ```

 ## GPT 5: Thinking model